Best Portable Tool Boxes: Store, Organize, and Protect Your Tools

 Robust latching mechanisms are just as crucial to reliability as the body of the box.
 Flimsy latches often fail and can lead to the box spilling open during transportation.
 Latch location is also vital, as it can determine whether the model is stackable and can save space in storage.
 Robust, side-mounted latches are highly desirable.

 How large the box needs to be is something you must decide for yourself.
 Tool size and tool count are determining factors in how large the tool box must be.
 Space isn’t everything.
 How you can organize your tools is important, too.
 Removable trays, storage compartments, and drawers are key factors to consider when selecting a tool box.
+Remember to account for future tools which always follow the n+1 rule.

 Carry Handle Size